-What will happen if I am caught drunk driving in a commercial vehicle?
+What will happen if I am caught drunk driving in a commercial vehicle or any other vehicle?

-- Operating with an unlawful bodily alcohol level (UBAL) of .10 grams or more per 100 milliliters of blood, per 210 liters of breath, or per 67 milliliters of urine;
+- Operating with an unlawful bodily alcohol level (UBAL) of .08 grams or more per 100 milliliters of blood, per 210 liters of breath, or per 67 milliliters of urine (or, beginning October 1, 2018, .10 grams or more per 100 milliliters of blood, per 210 liters of breath, or per 67 milliliters of urine);

 - Operating under the influence of drugs (OUID);